belmix/zclassic-swing-wallet-ui-1/docs/Readme-Mac.md

-   Assuming you have already built from source code [ZCash](https://z.cash/) in directory `/Users/joe/zcash/src` (for example) you need to take the created file `./build/jars/ZCashSwingWalletUI.jar` and copy it to directory `/Users/joe/zcash/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+   Assuming you have already built from source code [ZCash](https://z.cash/) in directory `/Users/joe/zcash/src` (for example) you need to take the created file `./build/jars/ZCashSwingWalletUI.jar` and copy it to directory `/Users/joe/zcash/src` (the same dir. that contains `zen-cli` and `zend`).
 Example copy command:
    ```
    cp ./build/jars/ZCashSwingWalletUI.jar /Users/joe/zcash/src
    ```

 4. Running the installed ZCash GUI wallet

-   Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
+   Before running the GUI you need to start zend (e.g. `zend --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
    Assuming you have already installed [ZCash](https://z.cash/) and the GUI Wallet `ZCashSwingWalletUI.jar` in directory `/Users/joe/zcash/src` one way to run it from command line is: